Andrew Brel: Bridge Recordings

 During the 1990s this association with the largest publisher of music related magazines enabled co ventures between Brel and Terry Day that helped the careers of many guitar players and included starting the Guitarist Magazine 'Guitarist of the Year' competition, which gave unknown players the opportunity to perform live with top session musicians in front of an audience for the prize of publicity and a recording opportunity.
 Several of the participants in these shows have gone on to enjoy successful professional careers.

 As a writer, Brel contributed numerous articles for publication in Music Maker titles including lengthy features on Manfred Mann, and songwriter Terry Britten.

 From 1992, Brel produced all cover-mount CD's for all Terry Days publications under the Music Maker banner including Guitarist magazine and Guitar Techniques magazine.
 Containing new content each month by a variety of contributors that would include Martin Taylor and Guthrie Govan along with many of the top level of teachers and players in the UK.
 This conceptual idea, which began in a coffee meeting between Brel and Terry Day in Cambridge, provided a new and original approach to music tuition that has left a lasting legacy.
 During this period Brel also mastered every CD release and oversaw overall production in excess of 2 million CD's.
 Along with negotiating the license payment with the Copyright protection society, the MCPS, for the copyright compositions appearing on every one of the lessons contained on the CD's.
-The success of the CD cover mounts and the quality of the content assisted with creating the interest leading to the acquisition of the Music Maker brand by Future Publishing.
+The success of the CD cover mounts and the quality of the content improved magazine circulation and assisted with the eventual sale of the Music Maker brand to Future Publishing.